I am a bilingual/bicultural therapist who has specialized in mental health and psychotherapy since 2007.

 About my training: I completed both clinical internships with the Los Angeles County Department of Mental Health with a focus on community mental health.
 From 2008-2009 I interned at Harbor UCLA, focusing on providing Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT) to adults in English and Spanish.

 After earning my Masters in Social Welfare (MSW) in 2009, I worked at the Long Beach Child/Adolescent Program and Harbor-UCLA Child and Adolescent Psychiatry providing mental health treatment to children, adolescents, families, and Transition-Aged Youth.
 From 2013 – 2014 I also participated as a DBT study therapist on a randomly controlled trial providing DBT to suicidal and self-harming adolescents.
 Since 2015, I have been the clinical supervisor and coordinator for a program that provides employment focused mental health treatment to single parents and their children.

 My approach combines compassion and research to help people feel validated as they take the necessary steps to reach their behavioral goals and values.
 I have been extensively trained in various Evidence-Based Practices (EBPs) for the issues discussed above.
 They include, Cognitive Behavior Therapy (CBT), Trauma-Focused CBT (TFCBT), Adolescent and Adult Dialectical Behavior Therapy (DBT), Parent-Child Interaction Therapy (PCIT) for children ages 2-7, and Family Focused Therapy (FFT) for early onset psychosis and Bipolar disorders in adolescents.
 I am also a certified fellow and Diplomat of the Academy of Cognitive Therapy.
-I am also trained in EMDR (Eye Movement Desensitization and Reprocessing) as an additional trauma treatment modality.
+I am also trained in EMDR (Eye Movement Desensitization and Reprocessing), Cognitive Processing Therapy and Prolonged Exposure as additional trauma treatment modalities.
 Recently, I’ve participated in a Maternal Mental Health Training Initiative and pilot project regarding mental health issues during pregnancy and post partum.
 I love learning and am committed to continuous training to enhance my skills and with the most up to date interventions and innovations in mental health treatment.